Domssson/DexprOS/README.md

 ## Compiling

-The only officially supported compiler is 64-bit MinGW.
+The supported compilers are:
+* Clang.
+When compiling with Clang, a toolchain file isn't required.
+A proper target is set automatically when configuring the project.
+* MinGW cross-compiler.
 Within the `cmake/cross-compile-toolchains` directory, there is a CMake Toolchain file to easily cross-compile the code on Linux if you have MinGW installed.

-You can use CMake directly or execute the `build.bash` script if you're running Linux.
+You can use CMake directly or execute either `build-clang.bash` or `build-mingw.bash` script if you're running Linux.

 ## Running

 To run on real hardware, create a bootable FAT32 partition on a USB drive.
 Then copy the `BOOTX64.EFI` file from your build directory to `/EFI/BOOT/BOOTX64.EFI` on your USB.

-You can also use the `generate-iso.bash` script to generate a disk image that you can run under QEMU.
+You can also use the `generate-img.bash` script to generate a disk image that you can run under QEMU.

 ## Dependencies